MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-deployment-pipeline-using-azure-pipelines/includes/6-exercise-add-bicep-deployment-task-pipeline.md

    :::image type="content" source="../media/6-edit-pipeline-additional-variable.png" alt-text="Screenshot of Azure DevOps that shows the pipeline variable list, with the plus button highlighted.":::

-   Create these variables the same way you created the *ServiceConnectionName* variable:
+   Create the following variables the same way you created the *ServiceConnectionName* variable:

    | Variable name       | Value        |
    |---------------------|--------------|